-If Mars One Goes Ahead, Will It Open A Can Of Worms Of Secret Missions Of The Red Planet?First Published: September 17, 2016 Last updated: July 28th, 2018 Estimated Reading Time: 6 minutes
+If Mars One Goes Ahead, Will It Open A Can Of Worms Of Secret Missions Of The Red Planet?First Published: September 17, 2016 Last updated: February 7th, 2019 Estimated Reading Time: 6 minutes Posted in: Space

 For several years there have been plans, both by NASA and private companies, to achieve a manned mission to Mars.
 Of the privately funded proposed missions, Mars One is perhaps the most interesting, if only because they are offering a one-way ticket only.